mishmanners/stream-deck-template/README.md

 1. Download .psd file
 2. Open PhotoShop file (obviously in PhotoShop)
-3. What you'll see are a number of layers.
-The green layer is where you image will go.
-So choose a cool image that fits this.
-4. Place your desired imaged on top of the file
+3. Place your desired imaged on the file
-5. Drag your new image layer underneath the "Green Layer"
+4. Drag your image layer underneath the "Deck" layer
-6. Hide "Green layer"
-7. Move your image around as desired (make sure you can see what you want through the keys)
+5. Move your image around as desired (make sure you can see what you want through the keys)
-8. When happy with the image and how it looks, hide the "Keys" layer
+6. When happy with the image and how it looks, hide the "Deck" layer
+7. Export for finised product as JPEG or PNG.